keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 ## Configurations of Dashboard SLI/SLO queries through dynatrace.conf.yaml

-The `dynatrace.conf.yaml` provides an additional option to configure whether the *dynatrace-service* should use the metric queries defined in `sli.yaml`, whether it should pull data from a specific dashboard or whether it query the data from a Dynatrace Dashboard who's name matches the Keptn project, stage and service.
+The `dynatrace.conf.yaml` provides an additional option to configure whether the *dynatrace-service* should use the metric queries defined in `sli.yaml`, whether it should pull data from a specific dashboard or whether it should query the data from a Dynatrace Dashboard whose name matches the Keptn project, stage and service.

 Here is an example `dynatrace.conf.yaml` including the dashboard parameter
 ```yaml